 Many students have connections in the field and organizations with which they would like to intern.
-Please discuss potential internship locations with your CCV advisor who can then work with our staff to assess the feasibility of an affiliation agreement.
+Please discuss potential internship locations with CCV Career Services to assess the feasibility of an affiliation agreement.
 CCV has formal affiliation agreements with each approved healthcare facility, and establishing new agreements can take some time.